vircadia/vircadia-docs-sphinx/docs/source/create/entities/zone-entity.rst

 Add a Zone Entity
 ##########################

-A Zone entity enables you to set properties to a specific area.
+A Zone entity enables you to set properties in a specific area.
 These properties include: flying, ghosting, key lighting, skybox, ambient lighting, haze, bloom, and avatar priorities.

 .. contents:: On This Page